 Twitter and Instagram allow you to have a brand account/ page, to post about CBD products and link to your site.
 You cannot exactly sell on there, but you can post content, link back to your blog and gather a following, growing your brand awareness and getting traffic organically.

-There are also many CBD user groups on Facebook, at least, where people share experience, brands, and know-how.
+There are also many CBD user groups on Facebook, at least, where people share experience, brands, and know-how on cbd flower buds.
 Most are private and ask questions on membership requests, but it’s worth exploring the option and bonding naturally with the community.
 As in any other industry, authenticity and providing value always work so no need to hide your affiliation with a CBD brand.

 Social media also open up an opportunity to use influencers as a form of paid CBD marketing that is in the grey zone.
 If done subtly, it can work great.
 Especially health and pet influencers can be very helpful.